-It may seem that in India, the compensation of CFAs is lowest, but if you consider the cost of living in India, the compensation is quite high in comparison with the other professions.
-In this section, we will look at the future and would try to see how much employment market will increase in terms of percentages.
+It may seem that in India, the compensation of CFAs is lowest.
+Still, if you consider the cost of living in India, the compensation is quite high compared to the other professions.
+In this section, we will look at the future and see how much the employment market will increase in terms of percentages.

-According to CFA Institute’s Global Market Sentiment Survey 2015, it was found that the employment opportunities in terms of investment profession would most increase in India, then China and then in UK.
-The lowest expected growth was reported in Germany in terms of increase in investment employment opportunities.
+According to CFA Institute’s Global Market Sentiment Survey 2015, it was found that the employment opportunities in terms of investment professionals would most increase in India, then China, and then in the UK.
+The lowest expected growth was reported in Germany in terms of an increase in investment employment opportunities.

-India is the second populated country in the world (1.33 billion as of July, 2016) and naturally it’s now the most promising emerging market in the world.
-Thus businesses can see the opportunities and are entering Indian market for more growth and as a result they’re offering more employment opportunities.
-No wonder, as CFA professionals, you’ve incredible possibility to grow in Indian market than anywhere else.
+India is the second populated country globally (1.33 billion as of July 2016), and naturally, it’s now the most promising emerging market in the world.
+Thus businesses can see the opportunities and are entering the Indian market for more growth, and as a result, they’re offering more employment opportunities.
+No wonder, as CFA professionals, you’ve got an incredible possibility to grow in the Indian market than anywhere else.

-Let’s have a look at the chart below to understand the potential growth of employment market in terms of investment professionals.
+Let’s look at the chart below to understand the potential growth of the employment market in terms of investment professionals.

 source: CFA Institute 2015 Survey